dakshkashyap/Simple-Chef/README.md

 - Social Features: Enable users to follow each other and see a feed of their friends' recipes.
 - Notifications: Notify users about new recipes from their followed users or new reviews on their recipes.
 - Recipe Collections: Allow users to create and share collections of their favorite recipes.
+- User Profile: As a logged-in user, I want to view and edit my profile, see my favorite recipes, and delete my account.